 First impressions are that performance is more than adequate and power delivery is far more progressive than the peaky 1.3 Multijet.
 In fact, you do miss the punchy mid-range, which is more linear in the new engine.
 The shocker is the strong top end and how free-revving this engine is, just like the Multijet.
 When most other 1.5 diesels are running out of breath around 4,000rpm, the Suzuki DDiS 225 diesel gets a second wind and comfortably sails past 5,000rpm.
 It can rev on to a very un-diesel-like 5,200rpm, though power tails off rapidly at this point.
 What’s genuinely impressive is the smoothness throughout the rev range.

 Sadly, the E15A’s enthusiastic top end isn’t complemented by a strong bottom end.
 Though turbo lag isn’t as pronounced as in the Multijet-powered Ciaz, the new engine feels quite sluggish at low revs.
 It’s all but dead below 1,500rpm and you need to cross 2,000rpm for the engine to start waking up.
 A big reason for the rather tepid low-end grunt is the relatively high gearing.
 The ratios of the 6-speed gearbox are too spread out, and the gap between the second and third gear ratios is particularly wide.
 As a result, third gear is extremely tall and that blunts pulling power.
 Shorter overall gearing would have made the Ciaz more responsive at low speeds, but it may have come at the cost of fuel efficiency, something Maruti would be loath to sacrifice.
-Not surprisingly, the 1.5 diesel has the best-in-class fuel-efficiency figure (under standard conditions) of 26.82kpl.
+The 1.5 diesel has the best-in-class fuel-efficiency figure (under standard conditions) of 26.82kpl, and remarkably, this is without the Smart Hybrid tech the 1.3 uses.

 One small thing I did notice is that the engine has mild flat spots in its power delivery, somewhere low down in the rev range, which suggests that engine calibration for this brand-new powertrain is still a work in progress.